grantj-re3/FlindersRedbox-misc/README.md

   adequately handle.
 * nullrotate_wrap.sh is a wrapper script to perform all zipping/deleting using nullrotate.sh within a cron job.
+* overlayPrep.sh will perform backups of ReDBox-Mint institutional build config/script _changes_ __provided__ it is managed according to the rules and guidelines specified (by running "overlayPrep.sh -h")
+* overlayWithBackup.sh will extract/overlay files into a ReDBox or Mint filesystem area from files backed up by overlayPrep.sh.

 Todo
 ----